Keyboard shortcuts

 Organic Gill

 Designed and manufactured for races visiting the subsurface, underwater colonies, this breathing device filters out available oxygen from the surrounding waters and recycles the wearer’s own breath.
 It comes in various shapes and sizes, from a minimalistic mouth and nose covering, to a full helmet which provides additional vision and hearing protection.
+The mask relies on a genetically engineered symbiont to perform the filtration and chemical recycling, giving the device a limited lifespan before the symbiont dies; usually a month or less.
+It cannot operate in waters deeper than 25m due to the lack of dissolved oxygen.

 Breather Mask